cristianoalpigiani/2024-07_usatlasworkshop_tutorial/_episodes/07-centr_ntp_prod.md

 - " Produce ntuples "

 keypoints:
-- "This will user ntuple production step very easy"
+- "This system simply a lot user ntuple production step"

 ---

 - Built a system to centrally produce user/CP ntuples as we do already for MCProd, group production, etc using ProdSys

-- Main advantages: ProdSys is a well known and robust system, and allows to “follow” the standard workflow (e.g. ntuple production linked directly to the parent DAOD production)
+- Main advantages: ProdSys is a well known and robust system, and allows to “follow” the standard workflow (e.g. <strong>ntuple production linked directly to the parent DAOD production</strong>)

 - Analysers with group production roles create the gTag, the request, submit and manage the production (retry the jobs and change only some job parameters, #GB/jobs))